-So I’d put a statement for all policies (so you have the policy number in case you need it and the telephone number for support) in a folder and carry it with you on the plane.
-It helped me when I had no idea why I was getting a late notice for Cablecom and when I needed my Swiss tax details on the spot.
-Either that or scan it into your computer and email it to yourself; then it’s also wherever you go, ready when you need it!
+- Put a statement for all policies (so you have the policy number in case you need it and the telephone number for support) in a folder and carry it with you on the plane.
+Either that or scan it into your computer and e-mail it to yourself; then it’s also wherever you go.

-Also, get the year’s worth of mail forwarding.
-It has really been a great thing for us: it has given me some reassurance that I closed up all the accounts and left nothing outstanding.
+- Sign up for a year’s worth of mail forwarding.
+It has really been a great thing for us: it gives reassurance that you closed all the accounts.
 It’s also fun to still get a bit of Switzerland every once in awhile in your post.

 2. Get it in writing, especially when it comes to your deposit!

 The one that ended up being a bit crazy for us was our three months deposit for our apartment.
 I think you can get your deposit cheque deposited wherever you want, but we kept our Swiss bank account open so that we could have it deposited to our Swiss account, and then we’re holding onto it to pay our Swiss taxes.
 The Swiss always pay their tax in arrears, so we have until the end of this year, I believe, to pay our 2009 taxes; foreign residents to get money taken out of their pay but we ended up owing more so this was a simple way for us to be able to budget that money and put it aside.